Do you have “locked in” home heating oil contracts?

-Can you describe price cap and fixed price programs?
+Can you describe price cap and fixed price heating oil payment programs?

 Are heating oil companies charging too much?

 In the view of noted energy analysts, heating oil dealers are simply passing along the steady increases in heating oil that have been occurring for the past year.
-The extreme spikes in heating oil prices cannot be absorbed by the local Oilheat dealer.
+The extreme spikes in heating oil prices cannot be absorbed by the local heating oil company.

 What do you recommend to combat higher energy costs?